sikopet/blog/posts/git.md

     git apply --ignore-space-change --ignore-whitespace

-While in Git-tracked directory, print the filename followed by its author:
+While in Git-tracked directory, print the filename followed by the author of the last commit:

     for f in `find -type f`; do
             git log -1 --date=iso -- $f |